aytiel/PHTM-b0t/README.md

 <b>6.</b> In the command window that opens, run the following command: <br />`git clone https://github.com/aytiel/PHTM-b0t.git GW2LogBot -b gw2-uploader`. <br />

 ## Setting up the bot
+<b>Note:</b> You can skip steps 1 and 2 if somebody is already running an instance of the GW2 Log Bot in your Discord server. <br />
 <b>1.</b> Create a bot account.
 Helpful tutorials can be found [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) and [here](https://twentysix26.github.io/Red-Docs/red_guide_bot_accounts/). <br />
 <b>2.</b> Invite the bot to your Discord server using the following link: <br />`https://discordapp.com/api/oauth2/authorize?client_id=YOUR_CLIENT_ID&permissions=11264&scope=bot`. <br /> Make sure you replace `YOUR_CLIENT_ID` with the client id listed on your application page. <br />
 <b>3.</b> Update `settings/python.py` with the token associated with your bot account. <br />`TOKEN = 'BOT_TOKEN_HERE'` <br /> You can open the `settings/python.py` file using Notepad or [Notepad++](https://notepad-plus-plus.org/download/). <br /> Also, feel free to change the command `PREFIX` as well if you wish. <br />